project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/18-liz-carlisle-how-lentils-changed-a-region-and-started-an-organic-company-30-years-ago.md

 ---
-title: 18 Liz Carlisle, how lentils changed a region and started an organic company 30 years ago
+title: 18 Liz Carlisle How Lentils Changed A Region And Started An Organic Company 30 Years Ago
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-09-09)